apache/flink/docs/dev/connectors/kafka.md

 ### Kafka Producer

-The `FlinkKafkaProducer08` writes data to a Kafka topic.
-The producer can specify a custom partitioner that assigns records to partitions.
+Flink’s Kafka Producer is called `FlinkKafkaProducer08` (or `09` for Kafka 0.9.0.x versions, etc.).
+It allows writing a stream of records to one or more Kafka topics.

 Example:

 <div class="codetabs" markdown="1">
 <div data-lang="java, Kafka 0.8+" markdown="1">
 {% highlight java %}
-stream.addSink(new FlinkKafkaProducer08<String>("localhost:9092", "my-topic", new SimpleStringSchema()));
+DataStream<String> stream = ...;

+FlinkKafkaProducer08<String> myProducer = new FlinkKafkaProducer08<String>(
+        "localhost:9092",            // broker list
+        "my-topic",                  // target topic
+        new SimpleStringSchema());   // serialization schema

+// the following is necessary for at-least-once delivery guarantee myProducer.setLogFailuresOnly(false);   // "false" by default myProducer.setFlushOnCheckpoint(true);  // "false" by default

+stream.addSink(myProducer);
 {% endhighlight %}
 </div>
 <div data-lang="java, Kafka 0.10+" markdown="1">
 {% highlight java %}
+DataStream<String> stream = ...;

+FlinkKafkaProducer010Configuration myProducerConfig = FlinkKafkaProducer010.writeToKafkaWithTimestamps(
+        stream,                     // input stream
+        "my-topic",                 // target topic
-FlinkKafkaProducer010.writeToKafkaWithTimestamps(stream, "my-topic", new SimpleStringSchema(), properties);
+        new SimpleStringSchema(),   // serialization schema
+        properties);                // custom configuration for KafkaProducer (including broker list)

+// the following is necessary for at-least-once delivery guarantee myProducerConfig.setLogFailuresOnly(false);   // "false" by default myProducerConfig.setFlushOnCheckpoint(true);  // "false" by default
 {% endhighlight %}
 </div>
 <div data-lang="scala, Kafka 0.8+" markdown="1">
 {% highlight scala %}
-stream.addSink(new FlinkKafkaProducer08[String]("localhost:9092", "my-topic", new SimpleStringSchema()))
+val stream: DataStream[String] = ...

+val myProducer = new FlinkKafkaProducer08[String](
+        "localhost:9092",         // broker list
+        "my-topic",               // target topic
+        new SimpleStringSchema)   // serialization schema

+// the following is necessary for at-least-once delivery guarantee myProducer.setLogFailuresOnly(false)   // "false" by default myProducer.setFlushOnCheckpoint(true)  // "false" by default

+stream.addSink(myProducer)
 {% endhighlight %}
 </div>
 <div data-lang="scala, Kafka 0.10+" markdown="1">
 {% highlight scala %}
-FlinkKafkaProducer010.writeToKafkaWithTimestamps(stream, "my-topic", new SimpleStringSchema(), properties);
+val stream: DataStream[String] = ...

+val myProducerConfig = FlinkKafkaProducer010.writeToKafkaWithTimestamps(
+        stream,                   // input stream
+        "my-topic",               // target topic
+        new SimpleStringSchema,   // serialization schema
+        properties)               // custom configuration for KafkaProducer (including broker list)

+// the following is necessary for at-least-once delivery guarantee myProducerConfig.setLogFailuresOnly(false)   // "false" by default myProducerConfig.setFlushOnCheckpoint(true)  // "false" by default
 {% endhighlight %}
 </div>
 </div>

+The above demonstrates the basic usage of creating a Flink Kafka Producer to write streams to a single Kafka target topic.
+For more advanced usages, there are other constructor variants that allow providing the following:

+ * *Custom configuration for the internal Kafka client*:
-You can also define a custom Kafka producer configuration for the KafkaSink with the constructor.
+ The producer allows providing a custom properties configuration for the internal `KafkaProducer`.
  Please refer to the [Apache Kafka documentation](https://kafka.apache.org/documentation.html) for details on how to configure Kafka Producers.
+ * *Custom partitioner*: To assign records to specific partitions, you can provide an implementation of a `KafkaProducer` to the constructor.
+This partitioner will be called for each record in the stream to determine which exact partition the record will be sent to.

-Similar to the consumer, the producer also allows using an advanced serialization schema which allows serializing the key and value separately.
-It also allows to override the target topic id, so that one producer instance can send data to multiple topics.
+ * *Advanced serialization schema*: Similar to the consumer, the producer also allows using a advanced serialization schema called `KeyedSerializationSchema`, which allows serializing the key and value separately.
+It also allows to override the target topic, so that one producer instance can send data to multiple topics.

-The interface of the serialization schema is called `KeyedSerializationSchema`.
+The example also shows how to configure the Flink Kafka Producer for at-least-once guarantees, with the setter methods `setLogFailuresOnly` and `setFlushOnCheckpoint`:

+ * `setLogFailuresOnly`: enabling this will let the producer log failures only instead of catching and rethrowing them.
+This essentially accounts the record to have succeeded, even if it was never written to the target Kafka topic.
+This must be disabled for at-least-once.
+ * `setFlushOnCheckpoint`: with this enabled, Flink's checkpoints will wait for any on-the-fly records at the time of the checkpoint to be acknowledged by Kafka before succeeding the checkpoint.
+This ensures that all records before the checkpoint have been written to Kafka.
+This must be enabled for at-least-once.

 **Note**: By default, the number of retries is set to "0".
 This means that the producer fails immediately on errors, including leader changes.
 The value is set to "0" by default to avoid duplicate messages in the target topic.
 For most production environments with frequent broker changes, we recommend setting the number of retries to a higher value.

-There is currently no transactional producer for Kafka, so Flink can not guarantee exactly-once delivery into a Kafka topic.
+**Note**: There is currently no transactional producer for Kafka, so Flink can not guarantee exactly-once delivery into a Kafka topic.

 ### Using Kafka timestamps and Flink event time in Kafka 0.10

-Since Apache Kafka 0.10., Kafka's messages can carry [timestamps](https://cwiki.apache.org/confluence/display/KAFKA/KIP-32+-+Add+timestamps+to+Kafka+message), indicating the time the event has occurred (see ["event time" in Apache Flink](../event_time.html)) or the time when the message has been written to the Kafka broker.
+Since Apache Kafka 0.10+, Kafka's messages can carry [timestamps](https://cwiki.apache.org/confluence/display/KAFKA/KIP-32+-+Add+timestamps+to+Kafka+message), indicating the time the event has occurred (see ["event time" in Apache Flink](../event_time.html)) or the time when the message has been written to the Kafka broker.